Morphine Sulfate (MS Contin, Morphine Sulfate - Long Acting Pill)

 Concerns About Addiction, Tolerance, and Dependence

 Many people who are prescribed opioid pain relievers are worried that they may become addicted to these medications.
 This fear stems from the fact that opioid medications can cause euphoria and pleasure when used by people who are not in pain.
-However, when these medications are used to treat physical pain, it is extremely unlikely that patients will become addicted to them.
+However, when these medications are used to treat physical pain, it is unlikely that patients will become addicted to them.
 Addiction is a psychological need for the drug that very rarely affects people who take opioids for pain control.
-"Feeling high" from opiates does not happen to people who take them for pain control.
-People often confuse withdrawal and addiction, but they are different.
+People addicted to opioids use them for the purpose of getting "high".
+These people also crave opioids, lack control over their use, and will continue to use opioids despite knowing they are causing them harm.
+People experiencing pain use opioids to relieve their pain.

 Nausea and/or Vomiting